A new phantom on a rational surface

 \section{Introduction}

-The purpose of this paper is to provide a new phantom admissible subcategory of the bounded derived category of coherent sheaves on a smooth rational projective surface.
-A full triangulated subcategory $ \mathcal{A}\subset \DC(X)$, where $X$ is a smooth projective variety, is called admissible if the inclusion functor admits a right and a left adjoint.
-An admissible subcategory of $\DC(X)$ is called a quasi-phantom if its Hochschild homology vanishes and its Grothendieck group is finite; moreover, if its Grothendieck group vanishes, it is called a phantom.
+The purpose of this paper is to provide a new phantom subcategory of the bounded derived category of coherent sheaves on a smooth rational projective surface.
+A full triangulated subcategory $ \mathcal{A}\subset \DC(X)$, where $X$ is a smooth projective variety, is called {\it admissible} if the natural inclusion functor admits a right and a left adjoint.
+An admissible subcategory of $\DC(X)$ is called a {\it quasi-phantom} if its Hochschild homology $\HH_{\bullet}(\A)$ vanishes and its Grothendieck group $K_{0}(\A)$ is finite; moreover, if its Grothendieck group vanishes, it is called a {\it phantom}.
 The existence of phantom and quasi-phantom subcategories, once considered pathological, its existences are now of great interest.
-The first examples of quasi-phantom subcategories were constructed in the derived categories of some surfaces of general type (\cite{BGvBS13, AO13, GS13}), and then phantoms discovered on the product of surfaces with quasi-phantoms (\cite{GO13}) and on a Barlow surface (\cite{BGvBKS15}); see e.g. \cite{GKMS15,CY18,KK23} for more examples.
+The first examples of quasi-phantom subcategories were constructed in the derived categories of some surfaces of general type (\cite{BGvBS13, AO13, GS13}), and then phantoms were discovered on the product of surfaces with quasi-phantoms (\cite{GO13}) and on a Barlow surface (\cite{BGvBKS15}); see e.g. \cite{GKMS15,CY18,KK23} for more examples.